-Relationship & Sex Education (RSE) Policy
+St Clare's Relationships and Sex Education (RSE) Policy

 As a college, we place a high value on the relationships that staff have with students and their parents and the relationships that students have with their peers.
-Our pastoral care is based on caring, respectful and enriching relationships.
+Our pastoral care is based on caring, respectful, and enriching relationships.
 We value personal development in our students and ensure that our RSE is up-to-date, regularly evaluated, engaging and relevant to our students.

-1. INTRODUCTION
+1. Introduction

-Relationship and Sex education (RSE) is learning about the emotional, social and physical aspects of growing up, relationships, sex, sexuality and sexual health.
+Relationship and Sex education (RSE) is learning about the emotional, social, and physical aspects of growing up, relationships, sex, sexuality, and sexual health.
 Some aspects are taught in science, and others are taught as part of personal, social, health and economic education (PSHE).
 A comprehensive programme of RSE provides accurate information about the body, reproduction, sex, and sexual health.
-It also gives students essential skills for building positive, enjoyable, respectful and non-exploitative relationships and staying safe both on and offline.
+It also gives students essential skills for building positive, enjoyable, respectful, and non-exploitative relationships and staying safe both on and offline.

-Quality RSE helps St Clare's to create a safe college community in which our students can learn, grow, and develop positive and healthy relationships.
+The delivery of high-quality RSE helps St Clare's to create a safe college community in which our students can learn, grow, and develop positive and healthy relationships.
 This is essential as it ensures:

-- Students have a good quality education, as set out in the United Nations Convention of the Rights of the Child - Students are prepared for the physical and emotional changes they undergo at puberty and they are given the opportunity to explore different types of relationships in a timely manner - The college is meeting its safeguarding obligations our students learn about safety and risks in relationships and how to report and get advice and support - We maintain our statutory obligation under the Children Act (2004) to promote students' wellbeing, and under the Education Act (1996) to prepare our students for the challenges, opportunities, and responsibilities of adult life - We promote the spiritual, moral, cultural and physical development of our students
+- Students receive a relevant and high- quality education, as set out in the United Nations Convention of the Rights of the Child - Students are prepared for the physical and emotional changes they undergo at puberty - Students are given the opportunity to explore different types of relationships in a timely manner - The College is meeting its safeguarding obligations our students learn about safety and risks in relationships and how to report issues and get advice and support - We maintain our statutory obligation under the Children Act (2004) to promote students' wellbeing, and under the Education Act (1996) to prepare our students for the challenges, opportunities, and responsibilities of adult life - We promote the spiritual, moral, social, cultural and physical development of our students

-Our comprehensive relationship and sex education programme of study is designed to have a positive impact on our students' health and wellbeing, including their ability to achieve
+Our comprehensive relationship and sex education programme of study is designed to have a positive impact on our students' health and wellbeing.

-2. LEGISLATION (statutory regulations and guidance)
+2. Legislation (statutory regulations and guidance)

-We are required to teach relationship and sex education (RSE) as part of the Department for Education statutory guidance, as of September 2020, and this informs our timetabled PSHE Programme of Study.
-Current regulations and guidance from the Department for Education state that all secondary schools must deliver relationship and sex education.
+We are required to teach Relationship and Sex Education (RSE) as part of the Department for Education statutory guidance, published September 20201, and this informs our timetabled PSHE Programme of Study.
+Current regulations and guidance from the Department for Education state that all secondary schools must deliver Relationship and Sex Education.

-Under the Education Act 2002 / Academies Act 2010 all schools must provide a balanced and broad- based curriculum which promotes the spiritual, moral, cultural, mental and physical development of students at the school and of society, and prepares students at the school for the opportunities, responsibilities and experiences of later life.
+Under the Education Act 2002 / Academies Act 2010 all schools must provide a balanced and broad- based curriculum which promotes the spiritual, moral, cultural, mental, and physical development of students at the school and of society, and prepares students at the school for the opportunities, responsibilities, and experiences of later life.

-The RSE policy supports and complements the following policies:
+The RSE policy supports and complements the following St Clare's policies:

-- St Clare's Child Protection and Safeguarding Policy
+- Child Protection and Safeguarding Policy

 - Equality and Diversity Policy

 - Behaviour Policy

 - College Regulations